magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

    Additionally, you can configure [time window](/docs/{{docsPrefix}}user-guide/dashboards/#time-window) and [alarm filter](/docs/{{docsPrefix}}user-guide/dashboards/#alarm-filter).

 Let's assume you don't have the required time series or attribute key in the database yet.
-In such a case, you can still add a key to the data source, and the widget will start displaying the data as soon as the device will send it to ThingsBoard.
+In such a case, you can still add a key to the data source, and the widget will start displaying the data as soon as the device will send it to IoT Hub.

 {% include images-gallery.html imageCollection="add-data-source3" %}